 David McDonagh, Flourishing Lives

-We have designed and delivered training days and workshops for artists, teachers, community development workers, care home activities organisers and manager everywhere from Suffolk to Singapore, Basildon to Brazil – (where our Director Susan Langford and Associate Artist Sue Mayo ran a week of training on intergenerational arts as part the British Council’s post-2012 legacy work.)
+We have designed and delivered training days and workshops for artists, teachers, community development workers, care home activities organisers and managers everywhere from Suffolk to Singapore, Basildon to Brazil – (where our Director Susan Langford and Associate Artist Sue Mayo ran a week of training on intergenerational arts as part the British Council’s post-2012 legacy work.)

 Contact Magic Me via firstname.lastname@example.org or 0203 222 6063 to find out how we can help you.